Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 1. Optimization and Iteration:

-• Understanding conversion data allows for continuous optimization of the website.
+• Understanding conversion data enables continuous website optimization.

 • By analyzing conversion metrics, businesses can test and refine various elements to enhance performance further.